Philadelphia 76ers Logo

 Philadelphia 76ers emblem

-This team has always used the number 76 on the logo and 13 stars above the first digit.
-They are very symbolic of the country as a whole and for the club in particular since it was originally called Syracuse Nationals and used the USA map as a distinctive sign.
-The numbers “7” and “6” indicate the month and year of adoption of the Declaration of Independence – July 1776.
-The 13 stars that form the ring are the number of American colonies that signed it first.
+The team has always used 76 on the logo and 13 stars above the first number.
+They are very symbolic of the country as a whole and the club in particular, since the club was originally called Syracuse Nationals and used a map of the USA as a distinguishing mark.
+The numbers “7” and “6” refer to the month and year of adopting the Declaration of Independence, July 1776.
+The 13 stars forming a ring are the number of American colonies that first signed the Declaration.

 Philadelphia 76ers Symbol